-‘Fiddle’ is actually the generic name for all bowed stringed musical instruments, so including the violin, and the ‘Cambridge Companion to the Violin’ (*), learns us that in fact, the instruments are totally identical, and that it’s just the style of playing and repertory in which it is used are different.
-This view is pretty questionable, though.
+‘Fiddle’ is actually the generic name for all bowed stringed musical instruments, so including the violin, and the ‘Cambridge Companion to the Violin’ (*), learns us that in fact, the instruments are totally identical and that it’s just the style of playing and repertory in which it is used are different.
+This view is pretty questionable, though, so let’s take a closer look at the difference between Fiddle and Violin.

 Fiddles are violins that are used in country, bluegrass, or folk music, whereas violins are used to play jazz or classical music.
 Fiddles are also used, though, to play a number of other music styles such as Mediterranean and Middle Eastern music, and Western swing.
 Note also that the term ‘violinist’ is additionally used identify classically trained violin players, and the term ‘fiddlers’ for musicians who’re playing local dance music.